 Can you do Yi Peng without paying for CAD?

 Generally, yes, especially organized events.
-Just remember it can be a long day, warm in the afternoon, and crowded at night.
+At the CAD Lantern festival, children under 8 are free but need to be seated with their parents.
+No extra lanterns or souvenirs are provided, and they are expected to share food with their family.
+Just remember it can be a long day (7-8 hours), warm in the afternoon, and crowded at night.

 Final Thoughts on Chiang Mai Lantern Festival

-It is breathtaking, memorable, joyful, and one of those rare travel moments that truly lives up to the hype.
+If you’re debating whether it’s worth planning a trip around, my answer is simple: yes.
+It’s breathtaking, memorable, and one of those rare travel experiences that truly lives up to the hype.

 A Michigan native now living in Washington with a deep love for travel and the outdoors.
 What started with church mission trips and years of traveling across the U.S. as a nurse has grown into a passion for exploring destinations across Asia and America through hiking, scenic landscapes, local food, wildlife encounters, and underwater adventures.
 Sometimes I’m joined by my goldendoodle, Millie, but I’m always traveling with my camera.
 My goal is to help you feel inspired and confident that travel is possible — no matter where you’re starting from.